sagebei/cdl/python/README.md

                                        -result_path "/data/scratch/acw554/maximum_width"
 ```

-3. Parallelize the search: The following command resumes the search on a single process in a CPU core, processing one buckets
+3. Parallelize the search: The following command resumes the search on a single process in a CPU core, recursively processing each bucket
 of `TRS`s at a time.
 The more CPU cores engage in, the fast we get the results.
 As there are 100 buckets of `TRS`s,
 it is the most efficient to run it on a array of 100 jobs.
 The bash script: [parallel_search.sh](https://github.com/sagebei/cdl/blob/main/hpc/maximum_width/parallel_search.sh)
 ```console